pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 Across Canada, it's a similar situation.
 Calgary's [_Merry Widow_](https://calgaryopera.com/21-22/merry-widow) opens this week, and its _Traviata_ will follow in April.
 Edmonton is rolling out [_Bohème_](https://www.edmontonopera.com/2022/boheme) next month, with _Così fan tutte_ soon after.
 In [Vancouver](https://www.vancouveropera.ca/), it was _Orfeo ed Euridice_, with _Cavalleria rusticana_ and _H.M.S.
 Pinafore_ on the 2022 horizon.
 In [Montreal](https://www.operademontreal.com/en/shows/2021-2022-season), it was going to be _Traviata_, but at least _Magic Flute_ is still in the plans.

 Suuuuuper conservative.
 But the reasoning is clear: money is tighter than ever, artists can't travel as freely, and the best laid plans are subject to destruction at any moment.
 It's not the time to "gamble" on new opera, or even 21st-century opera, despite its exciting lurch toward real relevance in the last 10 years.
+I imagine donors are dropping away, and the wiggle room for imagination seems razor-thin.

 It's almost hilarious to consider sitting through a _Traviata_ after the two years we've all just had.
 It feels like a niche form of gaslighting, to arrive at the theatre after all the destruction and loneliness and dismay and be shown something so clearly from another time.
 It's as though there's an expectation that a great high note can whisk us away to fantasy-land with the same ease that it did before we all lost ourselves to a public health emergency.